Second Presbyterian Church (Chicago): Windows

 When the sanctuary was rededicated in 1901, many of its arched openings contained simple windows with small, stylized floral designs by Shaw and executed by the firm of Gianini and Hilgart.
-Soon the bays began to be filled with specially commissioned memorial windows.
+Between 1894 and 1927, the bays began to be filled with specially commissioned memorial windows.
 Now, only the last bay on the north side of the church displays Shaw's work.
 Members of the congregation gave the other windows in memory of departed loved ones.
-Nine of the windows are by Louis Comfort Tiffany’s firm and display many of the innovative glass-working techniques that he pioneered.
+Nine of the windows are by Louis Comfort Tiffany's firm and display many of the innovative glass-working techniques that he pioneered.
 Tiffany looked to get artistic effects from the character of the glass itself rather than by painting on the glass.
 He used folded glass, confetti glass, striated glass, and multiple layers of glass.
 The windows portray a variety of Biblical scenes, landscapes, and ornamental designs.
 In the east end of the church is a boldly colored representation of the Ascension, designed by William Fair Kline.
 Below it are the five scourges or Arma Christi of Jesus.
 Other sanctuary windows were designed by Louis J. Millet and McCully & Miles.

 The two Edward Burne-Jones windows in the lobby tie Second Presbyterian directly to the British Arts and Crafts Movement.
 Burne-Jones was a close associate of William Morris, founder of the Arts and Crafts in Britain.
 Morris and Co. crafted these two windows from the designs of Burne-Jones.
 The subjects are St. Margaret of Antioch, in robes of rich crimson, and St. Cecilia, in blue robes, a portable organ in her arms.
 These windows were displayed in the William Morris Memorial Room of Chicago's Tobey Furniture Co. before being purchased by the Franklin Darius Gray family and made into memorials.
 Burne-Jones windows are rare in the United States; these are the only ones known outside of the East Coast.

+In a multi-million dollar project, several windows have completed extensive renovation and repair and additional window repair was ongoing as of 2023.